Plenary 5: Exploring Together - Opportunities, Challenges, and the Role of ISECG in Engaging Emerging Space Agencies

-This plenary session will bring together both established and emerging space agencies of ISECG to discuss these topics.
-The first part of the session will introduce the GER Supplement to highlights the growing global momentum in lunar exploration and present ISECG's shared vision and objectives and its approach towards the sustainable exploration of the Moon and preparation for human missions to Mars.
-Agencies will discuss the values of having a common scenario and architecture and explain how they aim to achieve their goals within the coordinated framework.
-The second part of the session will address challenges and opportunities for the emerging space agencies and the role of ISECG in fostering their participation in the global exploration.
-The discussion will focus on how synergies could be created between and among emerging and established space agencies and how the private sector capabilities could be leveraged in order to advance the global exploration community's common goals and object.
+To discuss these issues, this plenary session will bring together emerging space agencies and ISECG.
+The first part of the session will introduce ISECG and its work, including the GER and the updated Lunar Surface Exploration Scenario (GER Supplement).
+Member agencies’ common goals and objectives, and their approach towards a sustainable exploration of the Moon and preparation for human missions to Mars will be presented, and the growing global momentum in lunar exploration will be highlighted.
+ISECG’s Emerging Space Agency Working Group will also be introduced.
+The second part of the session will address challenges and opportunities for emerging agencies, and the importance of international partnership and the role of ISECG in fostering their participation in global exploration.
+The speakers will share past experiences and future expectations and identify some examples and new ideas.
+This would provide insights on how synergies could be created between and among emerging and established space agencies, and how the private sector capabilities could be leveraged to advance the global exploration community’s shared vision.